jhgaylor/StatBot/README.md

 ## What is it?

 This project includes several components.
+Each component is documented further in its respective home.

 ### LoLHubot